 Therefore, many are consulting with the MicroCare critical cleaning application experts to help them find suitable substitutes for n-Propyl Bromide.
 MicroCare offers a number of nPB replacement options that not only provide the cleaning functionality required, but can do it affordably and safely.
 MicroCare technical experts, field engineers and chemists have the critical cleaning expertise you need to help you smoothly transition from nPB to next generation of better nPB alternatives.

 Regulatory Issues Associated with nPB

-Worker Safety & Environmental Concerns of nPB
+Worker Safety Concerns of nPB

 Despite its harmfulness, many companies may still consider using nPB.
 It is less expensive than the other n-Propyl Bromide replacement cleaning fluids on the market today. nPB is also versatile and a very effective cleaner in a variety of applications in many industries.
 From a strictly monetary point of view, these may seem like good reasons to continue using nPB.

 However, nPB may cause serious illnesses like cancer.
 Most worker exposure to nPB is through inhalation.
 Skin contact is also another route or method of exposure for workers.